Joanna Kavenna: Books

 The Birth of Love is structured as a quartet.
 Kavenna draws all her strands together in a climactic final section, in which birth is shown to be a moment in which past, present and future merge.
 Kavenna has suggested that she wanted to write an "epic" about childbirth, emphasising its central role in the lives of both men and women.
-It was long-listed for the Orange Prize 2011.
+It was long-listed for the Orange Prize in 2011.
 Writing about this novel in The Observer, Rachel Cusk said that the novel is not always "tasteful" but is ultimately "uninhibitedly truthful...daring...and brilliant".

 Kavenna's third novel, Come to the Edge (2012) is a satire, set in a fictionalised version of the Duddon Valley, Cumbria.
 Kavenna has explained that: "It's about what happens when you push people too far, when you keep whacking them with one injustice after another – when society gets too plainly iniquitous, and how finally they crack."
 The novel tells of the surreal events that transpire when the narrator, at a loss in life, answers an advert to be a lodger and farm worker on a remote farm in the Lake District.
 She goes to the Lakes expecting some usual variation on the reviving and consoling country retreat, but she arrives and discovers the widowed farmer she will be living with, Cassandra White, is a paranoid survivalist and renegade philosopher with all sorts of theories about society, along with strong views on the evils of grain and the vices of "perverts" – Cassandra's term for the rich.
 The valley is a place of notable contrasts: between the poor who can barely afford to stay in their homes in the Valley, and the rich who buy up second homes and hardly use them.
 Goaded by a sense of riotous injustice and convinced that wider society cares little about the rural poor, Cassandra and the narrator develop a "resettlement scheme" – to resettle the poor in the empty houses of the rich.
 The novel is a dark comedy, yet it also makes a serious point throughout, about the iniquities of hyper-consumerist society and the free market notion of ceaseless growth as an inevitable good.
-Kavenna wrote the book five years ago while living in the Duddon Valley and has said that it took a while to find the right editor for it.
+Kavenna wrote the book five years before publication, while living in the Duddon Valley, and has said that it took a while to find the right editor for it.